Scalingo/changelog/security/_posts/2016-01-09-renew-ssl-certs.markdown

 ---
 layout:	post
 date:	2016-01-09 16:51:50
-title:	'SSL - Certificates renewal for all *.scalingo.io and *.scalingo.com'
+title:	'SSL - Certificate renewal for all domains'
 ---

 Our SSL certificates have been renewed to be valid until next year.